saleha-zip/saleha-zip/README.md

 🤝 **Open to collaboration!**
-Whether it’s a quick hackathon, a slow-burn research pipeline, or a fun automation tool—I’m down to explore as long as I’m leveling up.
+Whether it’s a quick hackathon, a slow-burn research pipeline, or a fun automation tool—I’m down to explore (as long as I’m leveling up)

 📫 **Reach out via LinkedIn**